Ohio Osteopathic Association Awards

 The James O. Watson, DO, Memorial Lecture Award was originally established in 1972 to honor one of Ohio's most distinguished osteopathic leaders.

-The JO Watson Award will be presented each year at the Ohio Osteopathic Convention.
-This award recognizes individuals who have distinguished themselves through medical education or scientific endeavors that have resulted in the advancement of osteopathic healthcare, osteopathic medical education or research.
+The JO Watson Award, presented annually at the Ohio Osteopathic Symposium, recognizes individuals who have distinguished themselves through medical education or scientific endeavors that have resulted in the advancement of osteopathic health care, osteopathic medical education or research.

 George L. Eckert, Jr., DO, Mentor of the Year Award

 The George L. Eckert, Jr., DO, Mentor of the Year Award was established in 2011 to honor a physician each year who has a record of offering guidance and encouragement to medical students, residents, and fellows.
 Any Ohio osteopathic medical student, resident, or fellow may submit a nomination by March 1 of each year.
-For a nomination form, criteria and additional information, click here.
-Funding for the award is provided by the Osteopathic Heritage Foundations (OHF).
 The award is presented during the Ohio Osteopathic Symposium each spring.
-The winner receives a plaque from the association and the OHF presents a $1,000 contribution to a charitable organization of the recipient's choice, OU-HCOM or any of the CORE post-graduate training hospitals.
-For additional information about the mentoring program click here.